Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day1b-common_file_types.md

 ## FASTA file format

-cover zwero and 1 -based file formats
+cover zwero and 1 -based coord systems

+## TO DO:
+- Add basic concepts of alignment, assembly, quantification, peak calling as file types are introduced